-The above-described anatomical change in the Differentiation muscular wall of the uterus is transient and inter- of muscular wall into two mittent, ceasing when a pain has passed off.
+The above-described anatomical change in the Differentiation muscular wall of the uterus is transient and intermuscular wall of the uterus is transient and intermuscular wall into two mittent, ceasing when a pain has passed off.
 There portions. is another change of a different character, which is continuous and increases progressively during the whole course of labour.
 This change is confined to the upper part of the genital tract.
 The fundus and greater part of the body of the uterus not only become shorter and thicker during a contraction (as any muscle does) but retain this shortening and thickening after the pain has passed off, so that with successive contractions the shortening and thicken-To this progressive shortening and ing progress. thickening of the muscular wall of the uterus the name of "retraction" has been given, to distinguish1 it from "contraction"-an intermittent and transient change.